 - Previously based in Singapore, Managing Director, Asia and Global Board member representing Asia Pacific, Cambridge University Press.

-Vice President Human Sciences Publishing Group & Managing Director Springer Nature Singapore Pte LtdLearn More
+Vice President Major Reference Works Publishing Managing Director Springer Nature Singapore Pte LtdLearn More

-Harmen van Paradijs is Vice President of the Human Sciences Publishing Group at Springer Nature, based in Singapore.
-He has responsibility for the books and journals in Humanities and Social Sciences published under the Springer and Palgrave Macmillan imprints.
-He leads an editorial team located in 10 cities across the globe.
-He is also the Managing Director for Springer Nature Singapore Pte Ltd.
+Anil Chandy is Vice President, Major Reference Works Publishing at Springer Nature, based in Singapore.
+He is responsible globally for the reference works business across all of Springer Nature’s publishing disciplines that are under the Springer and Palgrave Macmillan imprints.
+He leads an international reference editorial team located out of 7 cities across the world - New York, London, Heidelberg, New Delhi, Hong Kong, Beijing and Singapore.
+He is also Managing Director of Springer Nature Singapore Pte Ltd.